jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 decide, oh, I need to farm out policy.
 If you go in saying, "this is a job, and I have done who, what, when, where, why," and I found five components, do not feel bad.
 That is great.
 You are winning massively by doing that.
-You know, split out policy and stuff like that.
+Split out policy and stuff like that.

-And the thing that you have to be aware of when you are building, you know, the definition of a thing from subcomponents is any of those kind of, you know, yellow thinking about blue, blue thinking about yellow kind of hidden detail dependencies.
+And the thing that you have to be aware of when you are building the definition of a thing from subcomponents is any of those kind of yellow thinking about blue, blue thinking about yellow kind of hidden detail dependencies.
 So you want to avoid that.

 [Time 0:53:45]